-Grievances of an academic nature shall be appealed in the following way:
+Please refer to specific graduate program manuals detailing policies and procedures.
+In general, grievances of an academic nature shall be appealed in the following way:

 - 1. The student will talk to the professor to resolve the grievance or concern within two weeks of the disputed occurrence. - 2.
 If the grievance or concern has not been resolved, the student may appeal to the respective graduate program director within four weeks of the disputed occurrence. - 3.
-If the grievance or concern remains unresolved, the student must submit a formal letter of appeal to the Office of Academic Affairs for consideration and action.
+If the grievance or concern remains unresolved, the student must submit a formal letter of appeal to the Office of Academic Affairs for consideration.